Kodok: History

 The Evangelical Church Mission Society (CMS) was assigned in 1898 by the British colonial administration to Kodok awarded to the missionary, after they had been denied the location of Khartoum.
 The Catholic Verona Fathers were also given the area west of the Nile and the Presbyterian Church (USA) the east to the Ethiopian border.
 From 1900, the missionaries were in low numbers and encountered territorial disputes, but in the 1920s, complaints were made by the CMS about the expansion of the Catholics on their territory.
 In January 1933, a Catholic Mission was established in Kodok and since 1974 has been classified under the Diocese of Malakal.
 From the 1930s, Kodok was also a centre of the Presbyterians, so Kodok has a major Christian influence.

 In 1955, the population of Kodok was about 9,100.
 During the First Sudanese Civil War in 1964, during the reign of Muhammad Ahmad Mahjub, Kodok was the scene of a massacre by the military in Khartoum.
 Similar massacres in 1964 and 1965 also took place in other cities in southern Sudan.

 In the 1990s, Kodok suffered a serious famine and saw many charities brought to the region, especially Operation Lifeline Sudan.
-In the years 2004 and 2005, at the end of the Second Sudanese Civil War, many refugees returned but the security situation in 2004 was still very critical.
+In 2004 and 2005, at the end of the Second Sudanese Civil War, many refugees returned but the security situation in 2004 was still very critical.